ViralPlateViralPlate

 6. Use Instagram Reels for Discovery, Not Just Pretty Food

-Restaurant Reels perform best when they answer a simple question: "Why should I care about this dish right now?"
+Useful restaurant Reels usually answer a simple question: "Why should I care about this dish right now?"

 Good Reel ideas: